seanox/aspect-js/README.md

 # Features
 - Easy integration in markup and JavaScript (clean code)
 - Lightweight implementation (requires no additional frameworks)
+- Easy to integrate and combine with other JavaScript frameworks
+  if the frameworks do not do the same or use the same syntax
 - Component based architecture
 - Modularization (supports imports at the runtime)
   component concept for smart/automatic loading of composite resources